qld-gov-au/ckanext-validation/README.md

 Here's more detail on the fields added:

 * `schema`: This can be a [Table Schema](http://frictionlessdata.io/specs/table-schema/) JSON object or an URL pointing to one.
 In the UI form you can upload a JSON file, link to one providing a URL or enter it directly.
 If uploaded, the file contents will be read and stored in the `schema` field.
 In all three cases the contents will be validated against the Table Schema specification.
-* `validation_options`: A JSON object with validation options that will be passed to [Goodtables](https://github.com/frictionlessdata/goodtables-py#validatesource-options).
+* `validation_options`: A JSON object with validation options that will be passed to Frictionless Framework [validate](https://framework.frictionlessdata.io/docs/guides/validating-data.html) function.

 ![Form fields](https://i.imgur.com/ixKOCij.png)

 Additionally, two read-only fields are added to resources:

 * `validation_status`: Stores the last validation result for the resource.
 Can be one of `success`, `failure` or `error`.
 * `validation_timestamp`: Date and time of the last validation run.

 ### Extending via interfaces

 The plugin provides the `IDataValidation` interface so other plugins can modify its behaviour.

-It provides three methods: `can_validate()`, `set_create_mode()` and `set_update_mode()`.
-The `can_validate()` method help plugins to determine if a specific resource should be validated or not:
+Currently it only provides the `can_validate()` method, that plugins can use to determine if a specific resource should be validated or not:

 ```
 class IDataValidation(Interface):